Why Illinois?

 What if I have more questions about the graduate student experience?

-Please also check the Prospective Student FAQ page, which is run by the current graduate students!
+Please also check the Prospective Student FAQ page, which is run as a student resource by the current graduate students!

 Contact Addresses